 Allan Gray charges a multi-management fee based on the net asset value of the Portfolio, excluding the portion invested in Allan Gray portfolios.
-This fee is 0.20% p.a. (which equates to approximately 0.14% p.a. on the entire Portfolio) and is included in the fee quoted below.
+This fee is 0.20% p.a. (which equates to approximately 0.14% p.a. on the entire Portfolio).